PROJECT CRITERIA & OVERVIEW

 - Enrich the lives of Denver residents and visitors by integrating arts, culture and creativity into daily life and neighborhoods and making them accessible for all

-- Foster community collaboration; encourage partnership among artists, performers, businesses, organizations, and agencies, non- and for-profit
+- Foster community collaboration; encourage partnership among artists and creative industries, businesses, and non- and for-profit organizations

-- Demonstrate cultural diversity, social equity, inclusiveness and accessibility for all through the engagement of arts, culture and creativity in neighborhoods
+- Demonstrate cultural diversity, social equity, and inclusiveness through the engagement of arts, culture and creativity in neighborhoods

-- Nurture and honor community identity and heritage, preserve and commemorate local and multicultural traditions, histories and diversity
+- Nurture and honor community identity and heritage, preserve and commemorate local and multicultural traditions and histories

 - Capitalize on community assets and identity